isomerpages/moe-dunearnsec/_news-n-announcements/Sec 1 e–Registration for Academic Year 2023.md

 <ul>
 <li>Online purchase order starting from the date of the release of the Secondary 1 Posting Results.
 Please click&nbsp;<a href="https://dyeducation.net/">here</a>&nbsp;to access the portal to purchase books, stationaries and uniforms online.
 The password to access the portal is 668822.&nbsp;</li>

-<li>Purchase from the school bookshop in person between 26 Dec and 30 Dec 2022 or in the first week of Jan 2022 during Sec One Orientation Programme (SOOP) week.
+<li>Purchase from the school bookshop in person between 26 Dec and 30 Dec 2022 or in the first week of Jan 2022 during Sec One Orientation Programme (SOOP) week. </li>
-<li>Click [here](/files/Sec%201%20Booklist%202023.pdf) for the updated Sec 1 booklist.
+<li>Click <a href="https://drive.google.com/file/d/1FfJred5rucl17ergvmMKJT3JULsx1mii/view">here</a> for the updated Sec 1 booklist.</p>
 </ul>
 <p><strong>Application for Transfer into Dunearn Secondary School</strong></p>
 <p>Please be informed that any transfer requests following the Sec 1 Posting Results are subject to special considerations and circumstances which will be referred to the Ministry of Education for evaluation and approval.